OSGeo/gdal/doc/source/user/raster_data_model.rst

 - CENTRAL_WAVELENGTH_UM: Central Wavelength in micrometers.
 - FWHM_UM: Full-width half-maximum (FWHM) in micrometers.

+Clients can get (resp. set) these metadata items with :cpp:func:`GDALRasterBand::GetMetadataItem()` (resp. :cpp:func:`GDALRasterBand::SetMetadataItem()`).`

-At time of writing, they are set by the SENTINEL2 and ENVI drivers (if corresponding metadata items are found in the ENVI header)
+They are specifically set by the :ref:`raster.sentinel2` and :ref:`raster.envi` drivers (if corresponding metadata items are found in the ENVI header), but may also be found in other drivers handling arbitrary GDAL metadata, such as the one using the GDAL Persistent Auxiliary Mechanism (PAM / .aux.xml side car files) or :ref:`raster.vrt` drivers.
+The :ref:`raster.gtiff` driver also supports serializing and deserializing the band IMAGERY metadata domain in the ``GDAL_METADATA`` TIFF tag.

 xml: Domains
 ++++++++++++